htcondor/htcondor/docs/grid-computing/grid-universe.rst

     :index:`NumRequestsExceedingLimit<single: NumRequestsExceedingLimit; EC2 GAHP Statistics>`
     :index:`EC2 GAHP Statistics<single: EC2 GAHP Statistics; NumRequestsExceedingLimit>`
  ``NumRequestsExceedingLimit``:
-    The number of requests which exceeded the service’s rate limit.
+    The number of requests which exceeded the service's rate limit.
 Each such request will cause a retry, unless the maximum number of retries is exceeded, or if the retries have already taken so long that the signature on the original request has expired.